 Stephen E. Young

-The Trust works with highly-rated insurance companies to underwrite its insurance programs.
-The Trust Sponsored Professional Liability and Business Office Insurance Programs are underwritten by ACE American Insurance Company.
+The Trust works with highly rated insurance companies to underwrite its insurance programs.
+The Trust Sponsored Professional Liability, Business Office and Cyber Enterprise Insurance Programs are underwritten by ACE American Insurance Company.
 In 2016, ACE acquired Chubb, creating the world’s largest publicly traded property and casualty insurance company, and adopted the Chubb name.
-The suite of financial security programs offering Life, Disability and Office Overhead will be underwritten by Lincoln Financial.
-Auto and Home will continue to be underwritten by Liberty Mutual; Long Term Care is brokered through Burling Insurance Group; and Retirement Planning Services are provided by UBS Financial.
+The suite of financial security programs offering Group Term Life, Income Protection (Disability) and Office Overhead is underwritten by Lincoln Financial Group; Auto, Home and Renters Insurance is underwritten by Liberty Mutual; Long Term Care Insurance is brokered through Burling Insurance Group; and Retirement Planning Services are provided by UBS.

 The Trust’s subsidiary, Trust Risk Management Services, Inc. (TRMS), acts as Broker and Administrator for The Trust’s Professional Liability, Business Office, and Directors and Officers lines of insurance.
 Brokerage and administration services include policy underwriting, issuance, and lifecycle management; customer service; and technical services.
 TRMS is fully licensed to do business in all jurisdictions.